Component 1: Health and Safety Practices

 • Drink from a cup (with some spilling) if early self-help skills are valued and taught in their family culture

-• Participate in some self tooth brushing while an adult is helping them brush their teeth
+• Participate in some self teeth-brushing while an adult is helping them brush their teeth

 • Indicate choices in clothes and shoes by gesturing or using simple words